DeborahVolpe/ISA_group6_Gabriele_Qin_Volpe/Lab1/Additional_analysis/Develop/internal_variables_study/README.md

 - samples.txt, that is the input file;

-- Variables_studies.m is a MATLAB script that read internal variables value and plot them in order to evaluate number of required bit for the internal representation.
+- Variables_studies.m is a MATLAB script that reads internal variables value and plots them in order to evaluate number of required bit for the internal representation.